Sauravrk2001/RAG_python/README.md

 For the LLM, Experimented with DeepSeek R1 and LLaMA 70B (8192 tokens).
 Built the entire pipeline using LangChain, including a prompt template.
 The final output includes the source details (e.g., page number) and response text.
-To enable continuous conversation, I incorporated memory into the system.
-Initially, I Used LLaMA from Groq Cloud later tried integrating Hugging Face models.
+To enable continuous conversation, incorporated memory into the system.
+Initially, Used LLaMA from Groq Cloud later tried integrating Hugging Face models.
 The entire solution was deployed using a Node.js Express server to provide a chatbot-like experience, with a FastAPI server handling LLM calls and retrieval on the Node.js side.

 One optimization explored was reranking sentences within retrieved paragraphs to reduce token usage, which was particularly beneficial when using Groq Cloud due to its token limitations.